kenchuks44/custom-k8s-operator/README.md

 ![Screenshot (1039)](https://github.com/user-attachments/assets/47552d5d-6eff-4c49-9c46-b1e9c23d340a)

 ## Step 5: Testing and Validating Operator
-To test and validate the operator, we now create a sample manifest based on new opeator CRD to the cluster as below:
+To test and validate the operator, we now create a sample manifest based on new opeator CRD to the cluster as below.
+We aim to sync deployments in the default namespace to the "deploymentsync-ns" namespace

 ```
 apiVersion: apps.test.com/v1
 kind: DeploymentSync